-The transitional risk-free interest rate-term structure has not been applied.
+The transitional risk-free interest rate term structure and transitional deduction are not applied in calculating the technical provisions.

 Recoverables from reinsurance contracts and special purpose vehicles

 The recoverables are calculated separately by territory and by class of business taking into account the arrangements that are in place for each year of loss.
 Various arrangements apply to the Fire and Other Property damage classes.
 These include surplus proportional reinsurance treaties and facultative arrangements for risks larger than those covered by the treaties.
 Quota share arrangements are also in use.
 Excess of loss cover applies for single events or aggregation of losses, and to the General Liability and Motor classes.
 Special purpose vehicles are not used.